Blue Mountain Center

 Community

-Blue Mountain Center’s foremost concern is creating a community in which our guests can reconnect with their work and find rest in a dynamic, joyful, and safe community.
-Our community agreement is one way we set our expectations for our guests.
-We are committed to co-creating our residency program with guests and remaining open, adaptive, and responsive to our guests needs – whether that be an addition to the community agreement, an adjustment to dinner, or doing our best to respond to your access needs.
+Blue Mountain Center’s foremost concern is creating a community in which our guests can reconnect with their work and find rest in a dynamic and inspiring community.
+Our community guidelines, sent out before each session, are one way we set our expectations for our guests.
+We are committed remaining open, adaptive, and responsive to our guests needs – whether that be an addition to the community guidelines, an adjustment to dinner, or doing our best to respond to your access needs.
 Residents also have multiple opportunities to pitch in and help with the life of the center.
 We appreciate when residents assist our small, hard-working staff in the garden, kitchen, and around the grounds.

 Each guest stays in a room in either the “Clubhouse”, a late 19th-century clubhouse built by Adirondack Great Camp architect William West Durant, or the “Grey Cottage”, once the summer home of Harold K. Hochschild, a historian and founder of the Adirondack Museum in Blue Mountain Lake.

 Writers stay in individual bedrooms that double as studios.
-Visual artists and composers work in studios a short walk from their bedrooms.
-Linens and laundry facilities are provided.
+Visual artists and composers are assigned studios a short walk from their bedrooms.
+Many residents choose to work outside or in common spaces, which include our Library, Clubhouse Living Room, Clubhouse or Grey Cottage porches, garden, dock, and more.
+We generally encourage a quiet environment for most of the day.
+Linens and laundry facilities are provided on site.

 Meals